Home

 Venezuela 78 0.88 88 15395 157

 Canada had 6.5 billion barrels in reserves in 2001 but now it has 180 billion barrels because of the inclusion of tar sand, as mentioned earlier.
-Norway is a major producer now but it passed the peak of the Hubbert curve in 200.
-Productivity is now on the down sloping side of the bell.
+Norway was a major oil producer but it passed the peak of the Hubbert curve in 2000.
+Productivity is now on the down sloping side of the curve.
 This is happening fast as indicated by the an R/P of 9.
+However, at 3782, the productivity per well was very high.
+That is necessary because of the high cost of pumping oil from the North Sea.

-The U.S. is attempting to influence the shape of the right side of the bell curve by drilling more than a half million wells.
-But U.S. production is much less than the peak year of 1970 and the R/P of 10 means that the end is in sight.
-More wells and better technology increases the rate of oil production.
-The total amount of oil produced is increased only a little.
-But the final plunge in production will be steeper.
+At 521070 oil wells, the U.S. has more oil wells than the rest of the world combined.
+Yet the total productivity is sliding down the right side of the Hubbert curve.
+U.S. production is much less than the peak year of 1970 and the R/P of 10 means not much is left.
+More wells and better technology increases the rate of oil production, but total amount of oil produced is increased only a little.
 Compare the productivity per well of the U.S. (11 barrels per day) with Saudi Arabia (4730 barrels per day).